The Graham Kennedy Show: Criticism of Doug McClelland

 The proposal to increase local content had long been advocated local producers, writers and actors, but it was bitterly opposed by the networks, who relied on being able to buy large blocks of American programming at a fraction of what it would have cost to produce similar shows locally.
 The problem was compounded by the Whitlam government's far-reaching 1973 decision to reduce tariffs across the board by 25% in the first move towards today's highly successful "free trade" policies.
 The immediate result of the tariff reduction was that overseas programming became even cheaper.
 Also at this time, the networks were being targeted by the "TV - Make It Australian" campaign, which involved a number of prominent Australian actors and TV personalities including Kennedy and several leading actors from the popular police shows made by Crawford Productions, notably Gerard Kennedy and Charles "Bud" Tingwell.
 The cancellation of all three major Crawford Productions police shows within months of each other during 1975 has been portrayed by Tingwell and others as an act of revenge by the networks for Crawford's active support for the campaign and the participation of its contract players.
 Following this logic, Blundell suggests that Kennedy too was a victim of the Nine TV network's sensitivity about the local content issue.
 It has also been suggested that, with a federal election looming, Nine used the crow call incident as a pretext to remove the politically vocal Kennedy, who was known to support the ALP.

 Home media

 Four episodes of The Graham Kennedy Show were released on DVD by Umbrella Entertainment in May 2013.
-The episodes include rare uncut footage.
+The episodes feature rare uncut footage, including the complete edited McClelland remarks.

+During Kennedy's 60th birthday special, Ray Martin visited the GTV-9 videotape archive shelves and purportedly held up the cassette case of the offending crow-call program.
+He reported it was marked "Never to be broadcast again."